-→ Profile DDR Voltage
+Profile DDR Voltage

-When using a non-XMP memory module or Extreme Memory Profile (X.M.P.) is set to Disabled, this item will display as 1.50V.
-When Extreme Memory Profile (X.M.P.) is set to Profile1 or Profile2, this item will display the value based on the SPD data on the XMP memory.
+When using a non-XMP memory module or Extreme Memory Profile (X.M.P.) is set to Disabled, the value is displayed according to your memory specification.
+When Extreme Memory Profile (X.M.P.) is set to Profile1 or Profile2, the value is displayed according to the SPD data on the XMP memory.

-○ Channel Interleaving
+Channel Interleaving

 Enables or disables memory channel interleaving.
 Enabled allows the system to simultaneously access different channels of the memory to increase memory performance and stability.
-(Default: Auto)
+(Default: Enabled)

-Rank Interleaving
+□ Rank Interleaving

 Enables or disables memory rank interleaving.
 Enabled allows the system to simultaneously access different ranks of the memory to increase memory performance and stability.
+Auto lets the BIOS automatically configure this setting.
 (Default: Auto)

-Channel A/B Timing Settings
+▶ Channel A/B Memory Sub Timings

 This sub-menu provides memory timing settings for each channel of memory.
+This sub-menu provides memory timing settings for each channel of memory.
 The respective timing setting screens are configurable only when Memory Timing Mode is set to Manual or Advanced Manual.
 Note: Your system may become unstable or fail to boot after you make changes on the memory timings.
 If this occurs, please reset the board to default values by loading optimized defaults or clearing the CMOS values.